 Newly diagnosed mesothelioma patients are unsure of where to turn for specialized medical care, financial aid and emotional support.
 Our goal is to guide them every step of the way, answer every question and help them overcome every hurdle.

 Our team is focused on the medical side of mesothelioma.
-We are patient-focused and do our best to ensure each patient receives the best health care possible.
+We are patient-focused and do our best to ensure each patient receives the best health care possible and access to top doctors.

 We do this by promoting expert surgical oncologists, thoracic surgeons, medical oncologists, radiation oncologists and the cancer centers that offer specialized mesothelioma care.